 As the Project is a controlled action under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), approval from the Federal Minister for the Environment and Water Resources is required.
 The controlling provisions under Division 1, Part 3 of the EPBC Act are: section 18 and 18A (listed threatened species and communities) and section 20 and 20A (listed migratory species).
-The Department of the Environment and Water Resources (DEW) has determined the EPA EIS process to be an accredited assessment process under Section 87(4) of the EPBC Act.

 The preparation of a voluntary Environmental Impact Statement (EIS) under Chapter 3, Part 2 of the Environmental Protection Act 1994 has been approved by Environmental Protection Agency.
+That EIS process is recognised under the Bilateral Agreement between the Federal and State Governments applicable to the assessment of controlled actions.

-As a minimum requirement, the EIS should provide separate discussions under sub-headings in the relevant sections that describe the values and address the potential impacts on relevant matters of national environmental significance as identified by the controlling provisions.
+As a minimum requirement, the EIS should provide separate discussions under subheadings in the relevant sections that describe the values and address the potential impacts on relevant matters of national environmental significance as identified by the controlling provisions.
 The locations of those sub-headings should be readily identifiable from the Table of Contents.